 Enabling VQSR postprocessing adds only minutes to the DRAGEN pipeline for a whole genome analysis.
-The VQSLOD annotations are calculated for both SNPs and indels and are output in an additional VCF file, <output-file-prefix>.vqsr.vcf.
+The VQSLOD annotations are calculated for both SNPs and indels and are output in an additional VCF file, enable-prefix. vqsr. vcf.
 To enable VQSR, use the --enable-vqsr true option on the DRAGEN command line.